osmond/plant-tracker/README.md

 Uploaded images are stored in `uploads/` and automatically converted to WebP when possible.

+## Water Calculators

+Two optional calculators help estimate daily watering needs based on local weather.

+- **Plant Water Calculator** (`calculator.php`) – Enter a pot diameter and choose a plant type.
+The tool fetches the day's minimum and maximum temperature from OpenWeather and applies the Hargreaves equation to compute reference evapotranspiration.
+This value is multiplied by the crop coefficient (`kc` or the value from `kc_map`) and the pot surface area to output an approximate mL/day requirement.
+- **Garden Bed Calculator** (`bed_calculator.php`) – For beds, supply soil parameters like field capacity and root depth.
+It uses FAO56 single crop coefficient formulas with soil evaporation terms to estimate irrigation in liters needed for the entire bed.

+Both calculators read settings from `config.php`, including your `openweather_key`, location and plant coefficients.

 ## FAQ

 **Where do I get my API key?** Sign up for a free account at [OpenWeather](https://openweathermap.org/api) and copy your key into `config.php`.